9 Delicious High Protein Lunch Ideas

 #5: Cottage Cheese

-Like Greek yogurt, cottage cheese can be a great foil for a high-protein lunch.
+Like Greek yogurt, cottage cheese can be an excellent foil for a high-protein lunch.
 Although you can certainly just eat it plain, again, this probably won’t be the most satisfying or filling option.

-However, it’s quite easy to doctor up cottage cheese in the same types of ways you would for Greek yogurt.
-A lot of people enjoy sliced fruit such as peaches, bananas, and pineapple with their cottage cheese.
+However, it’s pretty easy to doctor up cottage cheese in the same types of ways you would for Greek yogurt.
+Many people enjoy sliced fruit, such as peaches, bananas, and pineapple, with their cottage cheese.

 You can also go in a different direction and add chopped nuts, coconut flakes, a drizzle of honey, and even some cacao nibs.

-One cup (8 ounces or 227 ounces) of cottage cheese has about 24 grams of protein.
+One cup (8 ounces or 227 grams) of cottage cheese has about 24 grams of protein.

 #6: Beef Lettuce Wraps

-If you want a high-protein, low-carb lunch, you can whip together beef lettuce wraps.
+If you’re looking for a high-protein, low-carb lunch, consider whipping up beef lettuce wraps.
 Lean ground beef is packed with 25 grams of protein in just 3 ounces.
 You’ll also get a ton of iron and B vitamins, including vitamin B12, which helps generate energy.

 You can also sprinkle in pepper jack or cheddar cheese to boost the protein even more.